 Figure 2.
-Standard USB cable used between computer and SignaLink unit
+Standard USB cable used between computer and SignaLink USB unit

 The cable from the SignaLink USB unit to the radio depends on the selected radio's method for interfacing with digital data.
 Some transceivers have those four signals just described above (SPKR, MIC, PTT and GND) available via an auxiliary data connector at the rear of the radio.
 Other transceivers have access to at least three of those signals (MIC, PTT and GND) via the microphone connector at the front of the radio.
-Discussion will be confined to the three transceivers that have been identified for DCS radio rooms countywide: Yaesu FT-8900, Alinco DR-235 and Yaesu FT-897.
+Discussion will be confined to the four transceivers that have been identified for DCS radio rooms countywide: Yaesu FT-8900; Alinco DR-235 or Bridgecom BCM-220 (but not both concurrently); and Yaesu FT-897.
 And, for all of these transceivers, there is a data connector at the rear of the radio containing all four of these essential digital signals, for which cabling will need to be provided.

-For each of these transceiver-to-SignaLink cables, the end of the cable that plugs into the rear of the SignaLink uses the 8-pin RJ-45 connector (sometimes called an Ethernet connector).
-The most common pinout plan for this connector uses the wire color code and pin-numbering convention shown in figure 3.
+For each of these transceiver-to-SignaLink cables, the end of the cable that plugs into the rear of the SignaLink uses the 8-pin RJ-45 male connector (sometimes called an Ethernet connector).
+The two most common pinout plans for this connector use the wire color codes and pin-numbering convention shown in figure 3.

 Figure 3.
-Most common wire color code and pin-numbering convention for the RJ-45 connector
+Two most common wire color codes and pin-numbering convention for the RJ-45 connector

 Inside the SignaLink unit, there is a "jumper board" that must be created (either by the ultimate user or by the SignaLink supplier when the unit is purchased), dependent on the specific transceiver being interfaced.
 This jumper board can be of the type that is user-configured, such as the first two options in figure 4, or the preferred printed circuit board (PCB) version, the rightmost option in figure 4, which should be ordered directly from the SignaLink USB supplier when the SignaLink unit is purchased.
 The purpose of the jumper board is to present to the cable going to the radio those four signals that are needed by the transceiver to exchange digital message traffic.
 It must be configured properly, along with compatible cable wiring, for the selected transceiver in use.
-Paragraphs below provide specific pin wiring details for the three radios being described here for DCS.
+Paragraphs below provide specific pin wiring details for the four different radios being described here for DCS use.